Mekanikles/fudgelang_rust/docs/language design/layout.md

 # Layout
-Syntax for building layout blocks in code is core to the readability of the language. `Fudge` should not rely on linebreaks and [Indentation](indentation.md) to disambiguate grammar, so unlike other languages with significant whitespace, we also need to decide how to open/close layout blocks.
+Syntax for building layout blocks in code is core to the readability of the language. `Fudge` should not rely on line-breaks and [Indentation](indentation.md) to disambiguate grammar (TODO: add link to reasoning for this), so unlike other languages with significant whitespace, we also need to decide how to open/close layout blocks.

 It's also important for the `Fudge` language design that code looks as similar as possible across different code repositories, so given a block layout style, it should not invite style discussions around placement of tokens.